What is new in Wallarm node (if upgrading an EOL node)¶

 Disabling IPv6 connections for the NGINX-based Wallarm Docker container¶

-The NGINX-based Wallarm Docker image 4.2 and above supports the new environment variable DISABLE_IPV6
+The NGINX-based Wallarm Docker image now supports the new environment variable DISABLE_IPV6

 .
 This variable enables you to prevent NGINX from IPv6 connection processing, so that it only can process IPv4 connections.